Takashi Okamura (photographer)

 Okamura was born on 13 December 1927 in Kichijōji, Tokyo.
 He studied architecture at Nihon University from 1948.
 Okamura was a keen and proficient skier (skiing as a representative of Japan in Chamonix in 1959), and a photographer of skiing.
 In 1960 he became a professional photographer, also writing about photography and skiing.

-Okamura moved to Rome in 1965 and since that time has specialized in photographing buildings, frescos, and works of art, frequently contributing the photographs to lavishly produced books.
+Okamura moved to Rome in 1965 and since that time has specialised in photographing buildings, frescos, and works of art, frequently contributing the photographs to lavishly produced books.

+Okamura died from lung cancer on 4 February 2014, at the age of 86.